trevordbunch/cis411_lab2_Arch/labreports/LAB_m-shoul.md

 # Step 3: Enhancing an Architecture

 ## Step 3.1 Architecture Change Proposal
-Given the tremendous growth of Serve Central and the new requirements they must meet, it would be most appropriate to implement a microservices architecture pattern.
+Given the tremendous growth of Serve Central and the new requirements they must meet, it would be most appropriate to implement a microservices architectural pattern.

 The microservices architecture pattern breaks down a complex system into smaller, independent services that communicate with each other through APIs.
 This pattern is well suited for the integration of third-party services, as it allows for easy integration of external services with the Serve Central model/datastore.

 In this architecture, each third-party service could be treated as a separate microservice, responsible for inputting an retrieving data from the Serve Central model/datastore.
 This would allow for easy integration and management of third-party services, as well as flexible scaling and deployment.
 Also, the microservices architectural pattern is best for building organization-specific interfaces on top of the Serve Central business and data logic.
 This architecture allows for the development of separate microservices for each organization specific interface, so each organization can have a custom experience that meets its needs.

-Although the implementation of a microservices architecture seems like it may solve all problems, there is still a potential drawback.
+Although the implementation of a microservices architecture seems like it may solve all problems, there are still some potential drawbacks.
 The increased number of separate microservices also increases the complexity and coordination required to manage them.
 This issue would require communication between microservices to be well defined and managed through APIs.
 Additionally, debugging and troubleshooting issues may arise with the increased number of microservices.

 ## Step 3.2 Revised Architecture Diagram